mmahnic/argumentum/README.md

 # Argparse

-A C++ library for parsing command line arguments.
+A C++ library for parsing command line parameters.

 This is the result of a weekend TDD practice.
 The library is still under construction.